-Work began on the original terminal building at in 1938, this building was designed by a group of architects including the young architect Desmond FitzGerald.
+Work began on the original terminal building in 1938, this building was designed by a group of architects including the young architect Desmond FitzGerald.
 Desmond Fitzgerald had designed an airport terminal building as part of his college programme.
 Desmond Fitzgerald was the brother of Irish politician Garret Fitzgerald.
-Garret Fitzgerald was a Fine Gael politician, a barrister and economist.
+Garret Fitzgerald was a Fine Gael politician, a barrister and an economist.
 He served as Taoiseach from 1981 to 1982 and the years 1982 to 1987.
 He was the leader of the Fine Gael party for 10 years.
 The Taoiseach in Ireland is a similar role to the American President in the US.
-The airport design won an award from the Royal Institute of Architects in 1942, the design of the building was based on the ocean liners.
+The airport design won an award from the Royal Institute of Architects in 1942, the design of the building was based on ocean liners.

 Dublin Airport History

-In June 1972 a new state of the art passenger terminal building was opened.
+In June 1972 a new state-of-the-art passenger terminal building was opened.
 The building cost 10 million.
 This new building became known as Terminal 1(T1) and had the capacity to handle 6 million passengers per year.

 1983 saw Aer Lingus started regular daily flights domestically.
 These flights were to bring passengers from other Irish airports to Dublin Airport and helping Aer Lingus grow there international network.
 Eight Irish airports including Shannon Airport had domestic flights to Dublin Airport.

 During the 1990s further development was carried out at Dublin Airport to expand services and facilities.
 Further developments to the terminal buildings and the ground level of the original terminal building.
-This building was fully dedicated to passengers services to add more departure gates at the airport.
+This building was fully dedicated to passenger services to add more departure gates at the airport.

 In 1993 a new bilateral air transport agreement with the United States saw the ability to fly direct from Dublin Airport to the US without having to stop off at Shannon Airport County Clare.

 In 2008 Aer Lingus launched 16 new destinations.
 During the period of the Celtic Tiger in Ireland during the 1990s and 2000s saw real growth for Dublin Airport.
 A huge increase in business travel, to and from Ireland and a huge increase in tourism numbers saw Dublin Airport’s passenger numbers increase even further.
 Ireland opened up its borders to migrant workers and this saw a huge increase in demand for Eastern Europe flights.
-Ireland, the UK and Sweden were the only 3 countries that opened its borders to workers of 10 countries in an agreement that saw the enlargement of the European Union in 2004.
+Ireland, the UK and Sweden were the only 3 countries that opened their borders to workers from 10 countries in an agreement that saw the enlargement of the European Union in 2004.

 2009 and 2010 saw a decrease in passenger numbers but after that from 2011 onwards numbers have increased.
-In 2010 the airport became a two terminal airport with the opening of Terminal 2(T2).
+In 2010 the airport became a two-terminal airport with the opening of Terminal 2(T2).
 The year 2017 saw passengers number in excess of 29 million.

 There is a 16 square metre tapestry dedicated to the famous Irish Poet Seamus Heaney who won the noble prize for literature in 1995.
 The tapestry name “Out of Marvellous” hangs from the ceiling in Terminal (T2).
 The tapestry was designed by Czech Artist Peter Sis.
 Seamus Heaney wrote many great poems including Flaggy Shore, Digging and Death of a Naturalist.
-The Irish band U2 donated money toward the tapestry and were friends with Seamus Heaney and he was widely admired as a poet.
+The Irish band U2 donated money toward the tapestry and was friends with Seamus Heaney and who was widely admired as a poet.